open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

 You can do the following steps to reference your configurations in your add-on APIs with add-on framework

-1. Add the supported configuration types in your add-on `ClusterManagementAddOn`, we support to add mutiple different configuration types in the `ClusterManagementAddOn`, for example
+1. Add the supported configuration types in your add-on `ClusterManagementAddOn`, we support to add multiple different configuration types in the `ClusterManagementAddOn`, for example

     ```yaml
     apiVersion: addon.open-cluster-management.io/v1alpha1